Ring-tailed cardinalfish: Settlement

 Whereas coral reef fish settlement tends to be dominated by larval recruitment, in at least part of Australia's Great Barrier Reef, recruitment of O. aureus at any given coral reef patch tends to be by adult and juvenile migration across intervening sand and coral debris.

 Parasites

 O. aureus is subject to infection by tiny cnidarian parasites from class Myxosporea.
 Fish specimens have been found with gall bladder infections of Ceratomyxa apogoni, Ceratomyxa cardinalis, and Ellipsomyxa apogoni,.
 Three species have also been found in skeletal muscle cells: Kudoa cheilodipteri, Kudoa whippsi, and Kudoa iwatai.

 Behaviour

-O.aureus is a nocturnal predator; where seagrass is adjacent to its reef, it tends to venture out further than some other members of its family.
+O. aureus is a nocturnal predator; where seagrass is adjacent to its reef, it tends to venture out further than some other members of its family.

 Diet

-Studies of stomach contents show that O.aureus is a generalist predator, eating mainly planktonic and benthic crustaceans, but, unusually for its family, may at times also eat marine algae.
+Studies of stomach content show that O. aureus is a generalist predator, eating mainly planktonic and benthic crustaceans, but, unusually for its family, may at times also eat marine algae.

 Reproduction

-O.aureus are external bearers, specifically mouth brooders.
+O. aureus are external bearers, specifically mouthbrooders.
 Adults tend to pair whilst juveniles tend to aggregate during the day time.